Exploring the Transactional Model of Communication: Understanding the Dynamic Interaction

 1. Sender and Receiver: Roles and Message Exchange

-According to the transactional model, both the sender and recipient actively participate in the communication.
+According to the transactional model, both the sender and recipient actively participate in communication.
 The sender starts the engagement by creating a message to communicate facts, concepts, or feelings to the recipient.
 This message may be conveyed using spoken words, written material, gestures, or other nonverbal clues.

 On the other hand, the receiver is in charge of deciphering the message and drawing meaning from the sender’s emotions.
 The act of decoding entails deciphering the symbols or signals the sender provides and giving them importance based on prior information, cultural context, and personal experiences.